SHACHAR KARIV

 individuals have different information, is especially challenging: because of

-information.
-This paper reports an experimental investigation of learning in
+reports an experimental investigation of learning in three-person networks and

-the theory in interpreting the data, we adapt the Quantal Response Equilibrium
+interpreting the data, we adapt the Quantal Response Equilibrium (QRE) model of

-account for the behavior observed in the laboratory in a variety of networks
+behavior observed in the laboratory in a variety of networks and informational

-and informational settings.
-This provides important support for the use of QRE
+settings.
+This provides important support for the use of QRE to interpret

 -